Putin’s war propaganda becomes ‘patriotic’ lessons in Russian schools

 “So I carefully asked my son if they were being forced to participate in something,” said the mother, who spoke on the condition of anonymity to avoid drawing attention from authorities.

-“And on Friday [March 18], he said that several kids from his class who were in white T-shirts were asked to form the letter V and wear St. George ribbons,” she said. “[My son] didn’t participate in the photo, but I still got angry.”
+“And on Friday [March 18], he said that several kids from his class who were in white T-shirts were asked to form the letter V and wear Saint George ribbons,” she said. “[My son] didn’t participate in the photo, but I still got angry.”

 After a collective complaint to the teacher, the photo was taken down from the school’s social network page.